pydata/pydata-cookbook/papers/yuan_tang_hongliang_liu/distributed_and_gpus.md

 Individual boosting iterations are executed in parallel within GPUs.
 An interleaved approach is used for shallow trees, switching to a more conventional radix sort-based approach for larger depths.
-We show speedups of between 3× and 6× using a Titan X compared to a 4 core i7 CPU, and 1.2× using a Titan X compared to 2× Xeon CPUs (24 cores).
+There's 3 to 6 times speedup using a Titan X compared to a 4 core i7 CPU, and 1.2 times speedup using a Titan X compared to 2× Xeon CPUs (24 cores).
 The [original paper](https://peerj.com/articles/cs-127/) for XGBoost GPU implementation shows that it is possible to process the Higgs dataset with 10 million samples and 28 variables entirely within GPU memory.